-- It is useful in areas where the demand of small timber is more and has market for selling. - It is most suited for light demander species eg. Teak, Sal, Chirpine, D. Sissoo, Semal etc. - It is simple to apply and even a less trained staff can mark the trees for felling. - This thinning practice improves the hygienic condition because several diseased and insect infected trees are removed. - This thinning is preferred where climber infestation is a problem but should not be carried out where there is danger of soil erosion. - In this method since smaller and less vigorous trees are removed, the vigorous trees are retained for fast growth.
-But to achieve the desired result, some dominant trees may also be removed for reducing root competition. - Removal of lower crown classes help in the natural regene-ration of the species The demerits of ordinary thinning are as below - - i.
-In several areas where the thorny bushes, undesirable trees and climber infestation are heavy, the removal of trees of lower crown classes is troublesome and expensive.
-In this case of sal the dense understory develops in areas where heavy openings are created by removing lower crown classes. - ii.
-This thinning is carried out after the trees have remained in competition for a long time to develop crown differentiation.
-Due to this the whole crop including dominants is already affected due to adverse effect of competition. - iii.
-In a situationwhere the predominant and dominants are not able to utilize the site perfectly, the lower classes may be useful.
-The surplus of the nutrients store is utilized by lower crown classes and remains in cycling.
+- (a) It is useful in areas where the demand of small timber is more and have market for selling. - (b) It is most suited for light demander species eg. Teak, sal, Chirpine sissoo, semal etc. - (c) It is simple to apply and even a less trained staff can mark the trees for felling. - (d) This thinning practice improves the hygeinic condition because several diseased and insect infected trees are removed. - (e) This thinning is preferred where climber infestation is a problem but should not be carried out where there is danger of soil erosion. - (f) In this method since smaller and less vigorous trees are removed, the vigorous trees are retained for fast growth.
+But to achieve the desired result, some dominant trees may also be removed for reducing root competition. - (g) Removal of lower crown classes help in the natural regene-ration of the species

+The demerits of ordinary thinning are as below -

-- iv.
-In absence of the demand or market of small thinning poles, the thinning material cannot be utilized economically.
-If allowed to remain in the jungle depot it would increase the fire hazards. - v.
-There is always danger of exposure of the soil.
-The soil erosion may be increased, particularly in sloppy areas by removal of lower crown classes.
+- (h) In several areas where the thorny bushes, undesirable trees and climber infestation is heavy, the removal of trees of lower crown classes is troublesome and expensive.
+In this case of sal the dense understory develops in areas where heavy openings are created by removing lower crown classes. - (i) (ii) This thinning is carried out after the trees have remained in competition for a long time to develop crown differentiation.
+Due to this the whole crop including dominants is already affected due to adverse effect of competition. - (j) (iii) In a situation\where the predominants and dominants are not able to utilise the site perfectly, the lower classes may be useful.
+The surplus of the nutrients store is utilized by lower crown classes and remains in cycling. - (k) (iv) In absence of the demand or market of small thinning poles, the thinning material can not be utilized economically.
+If allowed to remain in the jungle depot it would increase the fire hazards. - (I) (v) There is always danger of exposure of the soil.
+The soil ero-sion may be increased, particularly in slopy areas by removal of lower crown classes.
 Many of these trees may therefore, be retained as soil cover and as an insurance against causalities among the larger trees.